varshaluthra246/Zomato-Insight-Dashboard/README.md

 # 🖊️Key insights-

-✅ Restaurant Performance: Johnson PLC dominates in terms of order amounts, with a significant lead over others.
+✅ Restaurant Performance: Johnson PLC dominates in terms of order amounts, with a significant lead over others. <br>
-✅ Order Trend: A steep decline in orders in 2025, suggesting the need for further investigation.
+✅ Order Trend: A steep decline in orders in 2025, suggesting the need for further investigation. <br>
-✅ Customer Ratings: Even distribution of ratings across all categories, indicating a balanced customer experience.
+✅ Customer Ratings: Even distribution of ratings across all categories, indicating a balanced customer experience. <br>
-✅ Cuisine Preferences: Thai, American, and Italian cuisines drive the majority of orders, which can inform marketing and menu expansion strategies.
+✅ Cuisine Preferences: Thai, American, and Italian cuisines drive the majority of orders, which can inform marketing and menu expansion strategies. <br>
-✅ Delivery Times: Uniform delivery times across locations suggest efficient logistics but opportunities for improvement in speed.
+✅ Delivery Times: Uniform delivery times across locations suggest efficient logistics but opportunities for improvement in speed. <br>

 # 🛠 𝐓𝐨𝐨𝐥𝐬 & 𝐓𝐞𝐜𝐡𝐧𝐨𝐥𝐨𝐠𝐢𝐞𝐬
 <ul>